Jefftitus13/Projects-in-R/README Codes R.md

 View(director)
 #Nolan got eight of his movies in top IMDB rating

-#To filter more than two directors
+#To find which directors have more movies in the IMDB ratings
 directors <- c("Christopher Nolan", "Martin Scorsese", "David Fincher", "Quentin Tarantino") names <- imdb_top_1000 %>% filter(Director%in%directors) %>% arrange(-IMDB_Rating)
 View(names)